-- (9) A person may use the cost method to calculate FIF income or loss from an attributing interest in a FIF if- - (a) the attributing interest is a share in a foreign company for which the fair dividend rate method is allowed; and - (b) the market value of the attributing interest is not readily available at the start of the income year. - 17.
-An investor can only choose to apply the cost method to calculate their FIF income on their foreign company shares that are a FIF attributing interest if: - the use of the FDR method is allowed; and - the market value of the attributing interest is not readily available at the start of the income year. - 18.
-In the common situation described at [12], the use of the FDR method is allowed for the foreign shares as the investment is an attributing interest in a FIF and there is no requirement to use a particular calculation method.
-If the market value at the start of the income year of the foreign shares is not readily available, then the investor can choose to use the cost method.
-Alternatively, the investor can choose to incur compliance costs to get an annual market valuation to apply the FDR method. - 19.
+- (9) A person may use the cost method to calculate FIF income or loss from an attributing interest in a FIF if- - (a) the attributing interest is a share in a foreign company for which the fair dividend rate method is allowed; and - (b) the market value of the attributing interest at the start of the income year is not readily available. - 17.
+An investor can only choose to apply the cost method to calculate their FIF income on their foreign company shares7 that are a FIF attributing interest if: - the use of the FDR method is allowed; and - the market value of the attributing interest at the start of the income year is not readily available. - 18.
+In the common situation described at [12], the use of the FDR method is allowed for the foreign shares as the investment is an attributing interest in a FIF and there is no requirement to use a particular calculation method.8 If the market value at the start of the income year of the foreign shares is not readily available, then the investor can choose to use the cost method.
+Alternatively, the investor can choose to incur compliance costs to get an annual market valuation to apply the FDR method even if they are eligible to use the cost method. - 19.
 The meaning of "market value" and whether it is "readily available" is discussed next.